johnwhoyou/advdb-ho1-datawarehouse/README.md

 ## To Get Started
 NOTE: You must have Docker installed already.

+UPDATE: Our team has developed a setup script to automate steps 1-10.
+Run the `setup.sh` file in the terminal using the command `./setup` note that the terminal should be in the current directory.

 1. Download the files or clone the repository.
 2. In the root directory of the folder where the `docker-compose.yml` exists, run the command `docker compose up -d` in the terminal.
 This will take some time as all the required image files of Apache NiFi, MySQL Server, and MongoDB Server will be downloaded and installed to your machine.